Konamiman/Nestor80/docs/LanguageReference.md

 Ends the assembly process immediately, ignoring any source code remaining in the file.

-The optional `<address>` argument is significant only when writing relocatable code, this address will be stored in the relocatable file as the program start address and it's up to the linker to use it during the linking process.
+The optional `<address>` argument is significant only when producing a MACRO-80 relocatable file, this address will be stored in the relocatable file as the program start address and it's up to the linker to use it during the linking process.
+When producing absolute files or SDCC relocatable files the argument will be ignored and a warning will be generated.

 ### ENDIF